Ex-senator Mac Harb cleared of mortgage fraud, blames Tory senators for his legal troubles

 "I didn't want to serve with a bunch of Conservative senators who are ruthless, spineless and have no principles whatsoever.
 There's some rotten apples there," Harb said of his decision to step away some 16 years before his mandatory retirement date.

-Conservative Saskatchewan Sen. David Tkachuk, who was chair of the internal economy committee when it called for the forensic audits, did not respond to a request for comment.
+CBC News was not able to reach Conservative Sen. David Tkachuk, who was chair of the internal economy committee when it requested the forensic audits of living expenses, for comment in time for this story.

 However, in a letter to CBC News after this story appeared, Tkachuk said the Prime Minister's Office had "nothing to do" with the Senate's investigation of the expense claims, including Harb's.

 "It is worth pointing out ... that [Harb's] mortgage problems with the Royal Bank were of little or no interest to the internal economy committee.
 We were only interested in whether the house involved was his primary residence or not for the purpose of collecting living expenses.
 Our concern was that Sen. Harb invoiced the Senate for a home outside of Ottawa that he did not live in," the Saskatchewan senator said.